zpectah/kirei-react-ui/README.md

 - `% yarn lint:all` Lints project structure

 ### Generators
+Generators will not update root files with index, it will only generate new file as template

 - `% yarn generate:newComponent <ComponentName> <componentKey>` Generates default files for new component
 - `% yarn generate:demo:newComponent <ComponentName> <componentKey>` Generates new component for demo pages